Implicit Regularization and Momentum Algorithms in Nonlinearly Parameterized Adaptive Control and Prediction: Adaptation laws with momentum

 where $\kappa > 0$ and $\gamma > 0$ are positive learning rates weighting the contributions of each term.
 As discussed in Section~\ref{ssec:sg}, the first term leads to the Slotine and Li controller.
 The second can be clearly seen to satisfy Assumptions \ref{assmp:sg4} and \ref{assmp:sg5} with $\mu(t) = 0$.
-It also satisfies Assumption \ref{assmp:sg3}, as $\tilde{f}^2$ is a quadratic function of $\tilde{\ba}$ for linear $\tilde{f}$.
+It also satisfies Assumption \ref{assmp:sg3}, as $\tilde{f}(\bx, \ha, \ba, t)^2$ is a quadratic function of $\tilde{\ba}$ for linear $\tilde{f}(\bx, \ha, \ba, t)$.
 Following the velocity gradient formalism, the resulting adaptation law is given by

-which is a composite adaptation law simultaneously driven by $s$ and the instantaneous function approximation error $\bY\tilde{\ba} = \tilde{f}$.
-Equation (\ref{eqn:comp_adapt}) depends on the function approximation error $\tilde{f}$, which is not measured and hence cannot be used directly in an adaptation law.
+Equation (\ref{eqn:comp_adapt}) depends on the function approximation error $\tilde{f}(\bx, \ha, \ba, t) = Y(\bx, t)\tilde{\ba}$, which is not measured and hence cannot be used directly in an adaptation law.
 Nevertheless, it can be obtained through a proportional-integral form for $\ha$ in an identical manner to Section~\ref{ssec:adaptive_basic_nlin}.
 To do so, we define